Pervouralsk: Pervouralsk Plant of Complete Metallic Construction

 One of the leading enterprises in Russia in the field of designing, producing and assembling of building and light metallic construction of complete delivery.
 At the present moment the plant produces 1,300 tons of metallic constructions, 35,000 m2 of wall roof panels and 7,000 m2 of windows per month.

 Pervouralsk City Dairy Plant LLC

 The plant was put into operation in 1970; its designed capacity is 120 tons per day.
 Currently the plant processes up to 20 tons of milk per day and specializes in the production of natural dairy and curds products, as well as drinking yogurts under the "Snegirevo" brand.
 The plant employs 165 people.
 It was acquired by Wimm-Bill-Dann Foods OJDS in 2006.

 JSC Pervouralsk Silica Plant (JSC Dinur)

 One of the biggest refractory plant, manufacturing shaped and monolithic refractories.
 The company is the only producer of silica bricks in Russia.
 The number of employees is 3,000.

-The plant has its own deposit of crystalline quartzite (Karaulnaya mountain), suitable for production of high quality silica bricks, milled qurtzite.
+The plant has its own deposit of crystalline quartzite (Karaulnaya mountain), suitable for production of high quality silica bricks, milled quartzite.

-JSC Dinur exports silica bricks for coke ovens to Algeria, Egypt, Czech, Poland etc. The company fully provides the Russian market with its products.
+JSC Dinur exports silica bricks for coke ovens to Algeria, Egypt, the Czech Republic, Poland etc. The company fully provides the Russian market with its products.